Manage the availability of Windows virtual machines in Azure

 For instructions on creating and using availability sets when using the classic deployment model, see How to Configure an Availability Set.

-- Planned maintenance events are periodic updates made by Microsoft to the underlying Azure platform to improve overall reliability, performance, and security of the platform infrastructure that your virtual machines run on.
+Planned Maintenance events are periodic updates made by Microsoft to the underlying Azure platform to improve overall reliability, performance, and security of the platform infrastructure that your virtual machines run on.
 Most of these updates are performed without any impact upon your Virtual Machines or Cloud Services (see VM Preserving Maintenance).
 While the Azure platform attempts to use VM Preserving Maintenance in all possible occasions, there are rare instances when these updates require a reboot of your virtual machine to apply the required updates to the underlying infrastructure.
 In this case, you can perform Azure Planned Maintenance with Maintenance-Redeploy operation by initiating the maintenance for their VMs in the suitable time window.
 For more information, see Planned Maintenance for Virtual Machines.

 To reduce the impact of downtime due to one or more of these events, we recommend the following high availability best practices for your virtual machines: